 - Combine vegetarian oyster sauce, tamari, vegan fish sauce, and brown sugar in a mixing bowl.
 Whisk to combine.
 Set aside.

 - Heat oil in a skillet.
 Add the chicken.

 - Cook for 3-4 minutes until it starts to brown and no longer pink.
 Use a spoon to move around the chicken so that it’s evenly cooked.

 - Once done, remove the chicken from heat and set aside.

 - Heat sesame oil in the same skillet.
 Add green beans to the skillet and cook for 4-5 minutes, stirring them occasionally.

 - Once the green beans are fork-tender, add bell peppers, and garlic to the skillet.
 Mix to combine.

-- Stir in onions.
-Cook for additional 3-4 minutes until the onions begin to soften.
+- Cook for additional 3-4 minutes until the onions begin to soften.